Fainting goat: Relationship to humans

+Myotonic goats tend to be less preferred for sustainable meat production.
 Meat production from goats uses maternal breeds that demonstrate high levels of fitness under non-optimal situations.
-The Myotonic goat lacks abilities for proper assessment of female fitness.
-However, 80 Myotonic goats were studied in an experiment, and were compared to traits regarding health and reproduction in Spanish goats, Kiko goats, and Boer goats.
-The study measured Fecal Egg Count (FEC) and Packed Cell Volume (PCV).
+Myotonic goats' maternal fitness cannot be assessed with conventional methods.
+To estimate their maternal fitness, the health and reproductive traits of 80 myotonic goats were compared to those of Spanish goats, Kiko goats, and Boer goats.
+The study measured fecal egg count (FEC) and packed cell volume (PCV).
 Myotonic goats tended to have a lower body mass and a lower FEC, but a greater PCV than Boer goats.
-Weaning rates, annual kidding rates, doe retention rates and kid crop weaned were relatively the same in all goats except the Myotonic goat.
-Myotonic goats had the lowest FEC in comparison to the other breeds.
-These results provoke the idea that Myotonic goats are less preferred for sustainable meat production under non-optimal conditions.
+Weaning rates, annual kidding rates, doe retention rates and kid crop weaned were similar in all goats except myotonic goats, which had the lowest FEC compared to other breeds.
+This indicates that myotonic goats are less suited for meat production under non-optimal conditions.